manishkumawat2655/INITO/README.md

 ---
 ### ls(node=pwd->child)
-This algorithm prints all node name in a directory or give list of all these nodes
+This algorithm(pseudo code flow) prints all node name in a directory or give list of all these nodes
 ```
 START
 1.  if (node in not null)